A Detailed Guide on How to Reproof Oilskin Coat

 Oilskin coats are an investment.
 With proper care and maintenance, an oilskin coat can last for many, many years.
 They are the perfect addition to any outfit and highly versatile as they can be worn across all seasons.
 Its water repellent properties are major selling points and reproofing guarantees greater integrity, ensuring years, even decades of use.
-Owners of oilskin coats should understand the importance of reproofing as this process is crucial in that the water repellent properties of oilskin coats diminish over time.
+Owners of oilskin coats should understand the importance of reproofing as this process is crucial in that the water repellent properties of oilskin jacket diminish over time.
 Reproofing not only extends the waterproofing agents, but also makes coats look and feel brand-new.

 So, what is MicroWax Oilskin?